aetzlstorfer/trax/README.md

 ## Setup
 Go to `trax-angular1-springbootbackend-jpa` directory and build the project with `gradle`.
 Then you have two options.
 Either you feel lucky then you can run the application with regular spring boot means.
 Or you can deploy the application over docker.
 If so then navigate to `trax-angular1-springbootbackend-jpa-docker` directory and execute the `build.sh` script which creates a new docker image.
 Afterwards run a new container with the image (or alternatively execute `run.sh`)

+## Technical setup
+The technical setup is:
+* Backend: Spring Boot with HSQL embedded database (A different database can be configured with different gradle dependencies and a different JDBC url which can be configured over environment variables).
+* Frontend: Angular JS